12 Best Sales Methodologies & Customer-Centric Selling Systems

 5. Promote product usage to garner interest.

 This point ties into the one above.
 Customer-centric selling revolves around showing how using the product you’re selling will make life easier for your prospect.
-Instead of discussing a product’s features and assuming your potential customer will figure out how to apply them on their own, show what the product can do, and demonstrate how it can solve their specific problems.
+Instead of discussing a product’s features and assuming your potential customer will figure out how to apply them on their own, show what the product can do and demonstrate how it can solve their specific problems.

 6. Strive to be the best seller rather than the busiest.

-Quality over quantity — that’s the name of the game when it comes to customer-centric selling.
+That’s the name of the game when it comes to customer-centric selling.
 According to this methodology, it’s better to apply your effort toward finding solutions for fewer individual customers than to spread yourself thin and halfway-commit to several customers.

 7. Close on the buyer’s timeline rather than the seller’s timeline.